How Many Points Is A Touchdown Worth In Football?

 American football can be a complicated game, as there are many ways to score points.
 Teams have over five different ways to score points, but a touchdown is the most important way to score.

 How Many Points Is A Touchdown In Football?
-A touchdown in football is worth 6 points.
-After a touchdown is scored, the scoring team can kick a field goal for one point or attempt a two-point conversion for an additional 2 points.
+A touchdown in football is worth six points.
+After a touchdown is scored, the scoring team can kick a field goal for one point or attempt a two point conversion.

-This article will show you how much a touchdown is worth and why it’s football’s most important scoring element.
+This article will answer how many points a touchdown is worth and why it’s football’s most important scoring element.

 How To Score In Football